Payday Super is here

 • Know where you can find errors and how to fix them immediately

-You will need to be able to identify and fix any issues with your super contributions quickly to meet the seven-business day timeframe and avoid the SGC.
+You need to be able to identify and fix any issues with your super contributions quickly to meet the seven-business day timeframe and avoid the SGC.

-If you’re a WA public sector employer, you will see any errors, warnings and information on how to resolve them when you upload your contribution file in Employer Online.
+If you’re a WA public sector employer, you will see any errors and warnings - and information on how to resolve them - when you upload your contribution file in Employer Online.
 You must fix all errors before you can submit the file.
 We also recommend resolving any warnings before submitting to help avoid issues later.
-If we can’t allocate a contribution after submission, we will contact you with details of what needs to be fixed.

-• To help prevent errors in your employee data and meet Payday Super timeframes, we recommend you also:
+To help prevent errors in your employee data and meet Payday Super timeframes, we recommend you also:

-• Stay informed
+Stay informed

-Page last updated 05 June 2026
+Page last updated 09 July 2026